greenhamsam/slate/README.md

 Make changes in source/index.html.md
 Then cd to the root and run ./deploy.sh
 This will output static HTML, CSS and Javascript on the gh-pages branch

+## To do

+Set up kiff docker containers and a development server script [like these okes.](https://github.com/cashlink/apidoc)